Portfolio Expansion in the Context of a Publishing Services RFP

 Can a publishing services RFP be used to support portfolio expansion?

 Our client was a small but prestigious society that owned the top journal in a medical subspecialty; the journal was published by a commercial publisher.
 The society also provided editorial services for additional journals owned by that commercial publisher and wondered if this arrangement was in the best interests of the society.
-Our engagement started with a quick situational analysis to determine whether a competitive RFP process could help to improve the situation for the society and whether there was an opportunity for portfolio growth under the society’s ownership.
+Our engagement started with a situational analysis to determine whether a competitive RFP process could help to improve the situation for the society and whether there was an opportunity for portfolio growth under the society’s ownership.

 What We Did

-After completing a quick situational analysis, C&E determined that a competitive request for proposal process was the best route to 1) improving financial and service support to the society, and 2) determining the feasibility of new society-owned journals.
+After completing a situational analysis, C&E determined that a competitive request for proposal process was the best route to 1) improving financial and service support to the society, and 2) determining the feasibility of new society-owned journals.

 We designed and managed an RFP process that allowed competitive bidding for not only the flagship society journal but also a portfolio expansion in the form of new society-owned journals as well.